Securing the House

 If the LA refuses to inspect the property, then you may need to pay for a private surveyor to inspect instead.

 This may not be required for Housing Association properties, which are already held to strict safety rules & inspections (check with your Home Office contact or Lead Sponsor).

 Before you enter into any financial agreement, you need to contact your local police Safer Neighbourhood Team to ensure they have no objection to a resettled refugee family being housed at the address.
 This is usually a formality, and there is only likely to be an issue in areas with high levels of hate crime or far right activity.

-Once received, the local police Safer Neighbourhood Team (or equivalent police team) should complete Part B within 7 working days using their local knowledge of any known issues of concern such as community tension/anti-social behaviour/hate crime that could impact the wellbeing/integration of a refugee family into the area, and then email the completed form to the Home Office Security Team at the following address: [email protected]
+The local police Safer Neighbourhood Team (or equivalent police team) should complete Part B using their local knowledge of any known issues of concern such as community tension/anti-social behaviour/hate crime that could impact the wellbeing/integration of a refugee family into the area.

 If you have any questions or feedback on this form or process, please contact the Security team at [email protected]

 Invariably, the terms on which the landlord is offering the property are different for every Group, but in our view, it is important that the landlord is broadly sympathetic to your philanthropic aim.
 In the case of a purely commercial arrangement, the tenancy could prove difficult.

 To be sure, you ought to obtain a letter from the landlord stating that they are happy to rent their property to a refugee family for a minimum of two years at the agreed rental amount.
 We've attached a template below:

 You should agree with the landlord that the tenancy agreement will be between them and the family and that you will get the family to sign the agreement as soon as possible after they arrive in the UK.

 Below you will find an example tenancy agreement .